mhoehle/hoehleatsu.github.io/_posts/2016-10-23-quantileCI.md

 `TRUE` (the default), an additional interpolation step between the two neighbouring order statistics is performed as suggested in the work of
 @nyblom1992, which extends work for the median by
-@hettmansperger_sheather1986 and generates intervals of the form.
+@hettmansperger_sheather1986 to arbitrary quantiles.
+It generates intervals of the form:

 $$
 \left( (1-\lambda_1) x_{(d)} + \lambda_1 x_{(d+1)}, (1-\lambda_2) x_{(e-1)} + \lambda_1 x_{(e)} \right)